 At this point, the characteristics of the crossover are so far outside the design boundaries that any further calculation is futile.

 It is possible to design a phase-coherent crossover (electronic, naturally), which exhibits none of the problem characteristics of the passive types.
 In an ideal world, the residual output (i.e. high frequencies below or low frequencies above the crossover point) would be in phase with the main output at any frequency in the spectrum.
 This ensures that there will be no cancellations or reinforcement of the signal as the outputs of the loudspeaker drivers re-combine in front of the cabinet.
-Regrettably, this is not the case with any passive crossover, and not all electronic crossovers exhibit this desirable characteristic either.
+Regrettably, this is not the case with some passive crossovers, although most (competent) electronic crossovers exhibit this desirable characteristic.

-It should be noted that the original phase-coherent crossover built by the author is now nearly 20 years old, and resides in a loudspeaker test amplifier (mono, tri-amped, with sweepable crossover frequencies, variable impedance - the lot) and is still in regular use.
+It should be noted that the original phase-coherent crossover built by the author was built in the 1970s, and resides in a loudspeaker test amplifier (mono, tri-amped, with sweepable crossover frequencies, variable output impedance - the lot) and is still in regular use.
 See Project 148 for details of a variable frequency crossover that's virtually identical (performance-wise) to the one I use.

-Project 09 (2-way) and Project 125 (4-way) are Linkwitz-Riley aligned 24dB/octave crossover that is phase coherent.
+Project 09 (2-way) and Project 125 (4-way) are Linkwitz-Riley aligned 24dB/octave crossovers that are also phase coherent.
 The question of phase coherency seems to have come of age, as it were.
 I have seen several designs advertised that are phase coherent, and more speaker designers are striving to achieve this goal.
 This is as it should be, and I am most pleased to see this happening at last.
 Although the filter whose graphs are shown in Fig 4 is phase coherent, it requires a polarity reversal to ensure correct phase response.